 It’s surprising to see a 350W motor hit speeds of 28mph.
 Its torque is equally impressive, peaking at 63Nm.
 When you’re fitted with Bosch Performance Speed, climbing hills and reaching fast top speeds is only natural.
 However, pedal assistance can be noticeable, so adjust that if it bothers you.
 If you’d like to see other models with road-worthy speeds, read our Speedrid folding ebike review and our Vtuvia fat tire bike review.
 Make time to also read the Trek dual sport review.

 Another impressive feat is the distance its internal battery can push (hidden inside an internal storage compartment).
-The Trek Domane+, on a good day, can travel up to 70+ miles, while the Tern GSD S10 can travel 121 miles, and the Yuba Boda Boda can do 90+ miles.
+The Trek Domane+, on a good day, can travel up to 70+ miles, can travel up to 70+ miles on a road surface, slightly less on rough roads, while the Tern GSD S10 can travel 121 miles, and the Yuba Boda Boda can do 90+ miles.

 The Trek Domane endurance road bike is a great bike, one could argue it’s an amazing bike—but the price is steeper than the hills it can handle.
 However, Project One provides an opportunity to explore other Domane models to find the right one, including parts and all.
 For example, fit your dream bike with a Shimano Ultegra instead of an SRAM Force 1, or pick a unique color.
 But if that doesn’t interest you, the Surface 604 Rook is only $2000, which is $1700 cheaper than the Trek Domane+.